New evidence strengthens Higgs boson finding

 However, even discounting the inability to integrate gravity within its structure, without the Higgs boson the Standard Model would fail to explain one of the vital facets of how our universe behaves – how particles have mass.
 The discovery of the key particle would account for how all particles, from toasters to people, have mass.

-The theory is that subatomic particles gain their mass via interaction with the Higgs field, a theoretical field of energy that is present throughout the universe (this video provides a useful explanation of the Higgs field).
+The theory is that subatomic particles gain their mass via interaction with the Higgs field, atheoretical field of energy that is present throughout the universe (this video provides a useful explanation of the Higgs field).
 By proving the existence of the Higgs particle, we would also prove the existence of the Higgs field.
 So in July 2012, when scientists working at the LHC announced that they had detected a never before seen Higgs-like boson with a mass between 125 and 126 GeV, people naturally got a little excited.

+The newly discovered particle displayed many characteristics consistent with the Standard Model.
+Alongside being the correct mass for the theorized particle, it also had no spin, and decayed into pairs of photons, W bosons or Z bosons.
 However, whilst the indicators were in favor of the new discovery being the Higgs boson there were other possibilities as to the true identity of the particle.
 Therefore, even in March 2013, when scientists at CERN were confident that they had accrued enough data to tentatively name the new particle the Higgs boson, further research was required in order to determine whether the boson discovered fitted into the description of the Standard Model Higgs.

 The evidence recently published in the journal Nature Physics aims to strengthen this case.